ibm-cloud-docs/assistant/nl/pt/BR/expression-language.md

     }
     ```

-  Para referir-se posteriormente à lista capturada em uma resposta de diálogo, use esta sintaxe:
+  Para consultar posteriormente a lista capturada em uma resposta de diálogo, use esta sintaxe:
   `You asked about these airports: <? $airports.join(', ') ?>.`
   Ela é exibida assim:
 `You asked about these airports: JFK, Logan, O'Hare.`